Graph Package Guide

 Injecting retrieval output and user input

-- Upstream nodes can place ephemeral values into the session's
+- Upstream nodes can place temporary values into the session's

 temp:namespace so the LLM instruction can read them with placeholders. - Pattern: